PyPSA/PyPSA/doc/troubleshooting.rst

    (angle_diff*180/np.pi).describe()

-* You can seed the ``network.pf()`` with the voltage angles from the linear power flow by calling after the lienar power flow ``network.pf(use_seed=True)``.
+* You can seed the ``network.pf()`` with the voltage angles from the linear power flow by calling after the linear power flow ``network.pf(use_seed=True)``.
 * Reduce all power values ``p_set`` and ``q_set`` of generators and loads to a fraction, e.g. 10%, solve the load flow and use it as a